Polyneuropathy

 • Caffeine consumption should be limited.

-• Daily walks and activities such as yoga and meditation help both muscles and patients to relax.
+• Activities such as daily walks, yoga, and meditation help relax both muscles and patients.

-• Problems such as anxiety or depression need to be treated as soon as possible.
+• Issues such as anxiety or depression should be treated as soon as possible.

-• Consuming foods that contain plenty of elements such as iron, calcium, folic acid and magnesium helps to strengthen muscles.
+• Consuming foods rich in elements such as iron, calcium, folic acid, and magnesium strengthens the muscles.

-• If a vegetarian or vegan diet is followed, B12 supplements should be used.
+• If following a vegetarian or vegan diet, B12 supplements should be used.

-• It is necessary to eat a diet rich in vitamins and minerals,
+• A diet rich in vitamins and minerals is essential.

-• A balanced diet is essential to strengthen the immune system,
+• A balanced diet should be maintained to strengthen the immune system.

-• Physical therapy sessions should be followed regularly and exercises should not be interrupted.
+• Physical therapy sessions should be followed regularly, and exercises should not be neglected.

 Ask the Doctor a Question